 The Gift Day Teams

-There are two sections; international outreach work managed by the Overseas Partnership Committee (OPC), and UK based outreach work managed by the Outreach Support Group (OSG).
+There are two sections; international outreach work managed by the Gift Day International Group (GDI), and UK based outreach work managed by the Gift Day UK Group (GDUK).

-John Kirkby is the chair of the OPC committee.
+Peter Hyatt is the chair of the GDI group.

-Judith Allnutt is the chair of the OSG committee.
+Penny Harrison is the chair of the GDUK group.

 (Above: Janet Ivin working for Asha overseas, Bex Henderson, a beneficiary of a Sunnyside Go Grant in 2010 for a mission to Uganda with Jenga, whom we now support., a Dacorum Emergency Night Shelter delivery van)